Riimu/Kit-UrlParser/README.md

 url with some exceptions.
 For more accurate descriptions, see the api documentation.

+Note that almost all parts of the URI are optional in the specification.
+For example 'a:' is a valid URI while an empty string is completely valid relative reference.
+If this library is used to validate URLs, you should also make sure that scheme and hostname contain what you would expect them to be.

 ## Credits ##

-This library is copyright 2013 to Riikka Kalliomäki
+This library is copyright 2013 - 2014 to Riikka Kalliomäki